Jodie Whittaker: 2023–present

 In February 2023, a press release indicated that Whittaker was filming for a six-part Australian drama series One Night for Paramount+.
 The series was released on Paramount+ in Australia on 1 September 2023 and in the UK and Ireland on 24 November 2023.
 In One Night, Whittaker played a rape victim.

 In April 2023, it was announced that Whittaker would star alongside Bella Ramsey and Siobhan Finneran in the second series of the BBC prison drama Time and that filming would start in the spring of 2023 in and around Liverpool.
 The series premiered on BBC One in October 2023.

 In August 2023, Whittaker joined the main cast of the Netflix series Toxic Town, based on the Corby toxic waste case.
 It was released on Netflix worldwide on February 27, 2025.

 From October 2024 to December 2024, Whittaker starred in the West End stage play The Duchess.

-It was announced on 30 January 2025 that Whittaker and Suranne Jones would star in Frauds, a 6-part ITV art-heist series about 2 confidence trickster women.
-The tv series premiered in the UK on ITV1 6 October 2025..
+It was announced on 30 January 2025 that Whittaker and Suranne Jones would star in Frauds, a six-part ITV art-heist series about two confidence trickster women.
+The tv series premiered in the UK on ITV1 6 October 2025.

-It was announced on 7 July 2025 that Whittaker would star in Dear England, a 4-part BBC series adapted from a hit stage play about English football manager Gareth Southgate.
-Southgate, to be played by Joseph Feinnes, turned around the England men's football team; Whittaker will play the team's psychologist.
-The series is set to broadcast on the BBC in the UK in 2026.
+It was announced on 7 July 2025 that Whittaker would star in Dear England, a four-part BBC series adapted from a hit stage play about English football manager Gareth Southgate.
+Southgate, to be played by Joseph Fiennes, turned around the England men's football team; Whittaker will play the team's psychologist.
+The series premiered on BBC One on May 24 2026.

+It was announced on June 15, 2026 that Whittaker would have a recurring role in the 6th season of Hulu's Only Murders in the Building and production of the season was currently underway in the UK..
+It was announced on August 25 2026 that Season 6 would premiere on Hulu on December 8 2026, with the season title of Only Murders in London.

+It was announced on July 10, 2026 that Whittaker would star in and executive produce a short film The Country that was a dystopian thriller.
+It was announced on July 15 2026 that Whittaker would star with Ellen Pompeo in a Hulu pilot Chicks.

+On September 15 2026, the trailer for Season 4 of the Netflix series The Diplomat was released and Whittaker was seen briefly towards the end.
+However, it has not been officially announced yet that she's in the series or what her role is.
+It was announced on September 16 2026 that Whittaker would star in the ITV series In Contempt, about a hotshot media lawyer.

 Personal life

 Whittaker met Christian Contreras, a Belizean-American actor and writer, in drama school, and they married in Arizona in 2008.
 She gave birth to their daughter in April 2015, and had their second child in 2022.
 During filming of Doctor Who, Whittaker and her family resided in Penarth for four years.
-Besides this, by 2025 their home town had been London for more than 20 years.
+By 2025 they had lived in London for more than 20 years.